If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Many times, keeping it as simple as possible is the key to getting the highest conversions possible, and Neil Patel’s personal consulting page is a great example.
 The headline focuses on exactly what his audience wants: more traffic.
 Then his bullet points focus on the different types of traffic he can help them increase.
 Finally, the call to action is a simple “Book A Call” with some social proof from other businesses he’s worked with and a rundown of what to expect when they take him up on his offer to get on a call together.

-22. Jasper — For Free Software Usage CTA
+22. Jasper Landing Page — For Free Software Usage CTA

 The Takeaway: Consider making your free trial about usage instead of about a certain amount of time.